unfoldtoolbox/unfold/docs/docs_sphinx/toolboxWorkflow.rst

 Definition of the design (`dc_designmat`)
-  We first need to define which triggers (let's assume we have an event type 'stimulus' and one 'keypress') should be included in the deconvolution.
-Because each event could belong to a different condition, which again could be different for stimuli/keypresses, we can define a simple formula for each event.
+  We first need to define which event should be included in the deconvolution.
+Let's assume we have an event type 'stimulus' and one 'keypress'.
+We first define a formula for each event.
 These formulas are commonly used in `R` and also matlab and are called Wilkinson-Formulas.
-They allow to easily specify very simple designs, e.g. 2x2 with only categorical, but also continuous variables, spline-based (additive models, GAM) and mixture between these models.
+They allow to easily specify model-designs, e.g. 2x2 categorical linear model with interaction; continuous variables, spline-based (additive models, GAM) and mixtures between these models.
 The unfold-toolbox takes care of generating the appropriate designmatrix (denoted as `X`) for your design-specifications.

-Timeexpand of the designmatrix (`dc_timeexpandDesignmat`) In order to perform the deconvolution, we need to expand the designmatrix over time.
+Timeexpansion of the designmatrix (`dc_timeexpandDesignmat`) In order to perform the deconvolution, we need to expand the designmatrix over time.
 Because these designmatrices can become quite large, we offer the option to use a basis set (either cubic-splines or fourier-components).
 This will greatly reduce the number of parameters that need to be estimated.
 The resulting timeexpanded/expanded designmatrix is denoted as `dcX`.

 Fitting the model (`dc_glmfit`)
   There are multiple ways to fit the expanded designmatrix `dcX`.
-The unfold-toolbox offers a memory-friendly iterative least squares algorithm, default matlab pseudo-inverse and regularized glmnet (LASSO,ridge-regression and elastic-net).
+The unfold-toolbox offers a memory-friendly iterative least squares algorithm (lsmr), default matlab pseudo-inverse and regularized glmnet (LASSO,ridge-regression and elastic-net).

-Transforming parameters (dc_beta2unfold)
+Extracting parameters (dc_beta2unfold)
-  (optional) In some cases, e.g. using time-basis functions (splines/fourier) or when using spline-nonlinear predictors, it is helpful to transform the estimated parameters back to their native space.
+  This step extracts the betas, transforms them if necessary, and returns a cleaned-up output structure.
+When using time-basis functions (splines/fourier) we need to transform the estimated betas back to their native time-space.
 For example if we use 10 time-splines instead of 100 sample points, we receive 10 parameter-estimate (betas).
 In this case we want to transform the 10 betas back to the domain of 100 samples.
-This increases the interpretation.
-This step is also possible for continuous predictors, but because a slope is readily interpretable, not as necessary.

 Plotting (e.g. `dc_plotParam`)
   The toolbox offers multiple functions to explore also quite complex designs.
 These functions work on 1D (ERP-like), 2D (erpimage-like) or as timeseries of topoplots.

 Group-Level Statistics
   Most commonly users estimate the parameters for all subjects and then test the parameters against an H0 of no effect.
 If no prior knowledege on the time/location of the effect is known, we recommend to use cluster-permutation based statistics.
-We recommend the EPT-TFCE toolbox which we included in our toolbox for convenience.
-The toolbox currently does not have functions to do single-subject statistics.
+We recommend the EPT-TFCE toolbox.
+We focus on single subject beta-estimates and leave the statistics up to the user.

 Specification for Input-Data
 =============================
 Data need to be in continuous form.
 We use the default format of EEG.

 The minimal required fields (the usual EEGlab-structure) are:

 * EEG.data (chan x time)

-* EEG.times (vector of time points)
+* EEG.times (vector of time points in milliseconds)

 * EEG.srate (samplingrate in Hz)